 The Annual General Meeting has decided on the principles for how the nomination committee should be appointed and these principles apply until otherwise decided by the general meeting.
 The nomination committee is to comprise a minimum of five members together with the Chairman.
 The nomination committee’s members are to be appointed by the largest shareholders in terms of voting rights, or group of shareholders in the Euroclear Sweden system (such a group is considered one shareholder), based on Euroclear Sweden AB’s shareholder statistics at 31 August the year before the Annual General Meeting.
 If a shareholder waives the entitlement to appoint a member, the shareholder who is the next largest owner in terms of voting rights is to appoint a member.
-The majority of the members of the nomination committee are to be independent in relation to the company and management.
+The majority of the members of the nomination committee are to be independent in relation to the company and executive management.
 The nomination committee’s mandate period extends until a new nomination committee has been appointed.
 If a member resigns from the nomination committee, the owner that appointed the member is entitled to appoint a replacement.
 If the owner who the member of the nomination committee represents considerably reduces its shareholding in the company, the nomination committee can offer another shareholder the opportunity to appoint a replacement.

 - Jenny Parnesten, appointed by the Ragnar Söderberg Foundation as well as own and related parties’ holdings, Chairman of the nomination committee

 - Jan Söderberg, own holdings

 - Maria Söderberg, appointed by the Torsten Söderberg Foundation as well as own holdings

 - Per-Olof Söderberg, Chairman of Ratos’s Board